jodyphelan/TBProfiler/README.md

 ##### Conda
 You can install tb-profile and all of its dependancies from the bioconda channel.
-If you haven't already added the **bioconda** channel you can using:
+If you haven't already added the **bioconda** channel do this by entering the following commands:
 ```
 conda config --add channels defaults
 conda config --add channels bioconda